How to Switch from Android to iPhone 6 (Plus) or iPhone 6s (Plus) Smoothly

 Switch from Android to iPhone 6/6s with Move to iOS

 iOS 9 is also a big event in September, which brings Apple users a myriad of new features and improvements, including a Move to iOS app.
-As Apple claims, the Move to iOS app helps wirelessly transfer contacts, message history, camera photos and videos, web bookmarks, mail accounts, calendars, wallpaper, and DRM-free books from Android to iPhone.
+As Apple claims, the Move to iOS app helps wirelessly transfer contacts, messages, camera photos and videos, web bookmarks, mail accounts, calendars, wallpaper, and DRM-free books from Android to iPhone.
 In addition, Move to iOS will "help rebuild your app library, too," which means that any free apps used on Android are suggested as downloads on the App Store.
 Any paid Android apps are immediately added to each user's iTunes Wish List as future reminders.
 You need to download Move to iOS app on your iPhone 6/6s and Android phone, launch the app, and let it transfer data to your new iPhone 6/6s wirelessly.

 Part 2.
 Transfer Data to iPhone 6/6s (Plus) with Android to iOS Transfer Tool

 Besides Move to iOS app, there is another simple & quick way to transfer data from Android to iPhone 6/6s – with an Android to iOS data transfer tool.
-It can help you transfer photos, music, videos, contacts, SMS from Android to iPhone directly.
+It can help you transfer photos, music, videos, contacts, and messages from Android to iPhone directly.
 Now download the software on your Mac/PC computer and follow the steps below to transfer data from Android to iPhone 6/6s.

 Step 1.
 Open the Android to iOS Transfer Tool > Select Phone to Phone Transfer.